 Libraries are one of the most misunderstood and, at the same time, the most useful features in Windows.
-They can help people organize their files and folders very efficiently.
-By using libraries, you can easily build a system so that you can always find what you want in seconds.
-Not only that, but you can also sort, tag or edit files and folders with just a few clicks.
-In this article I will explain what libraries are, show how they work and how to create new ones.
-Also, I'll show how to add new folders to a library, how to modify its properties and how to delete a library.
+They can help users organize their files and folders efficiently.
+By using libraries, you can build a system so that you can always find what you want in seconds.
+Not only that, but you can also sort, tag or edit files and folders with just a few clicks (or taps).
+In this article we explain what libraries are, we show how they work and how to create new ones.
+We also show how to add new folders to a library, how to modify the properties of a library, and how to delete one.
+Let's get started:

-Think of a library as a virtual collection of folders on your system.
-It is virtual because it doesn't exist as an actual folder.
-A library is a reference to one or more folders on your computers and the files found inside.
-For example, you can have documents stored in multiple locations like: your Documents folder, on the Desktop and some other locations.
-You can have a Documents library which references all these locations.
-When you open the library, you will see all these folders and their contents as if they are sub-folders of the Documents library.
-This feature helps you organize all your files together in one place regardless of where they are stored.
-This has many benefits in terms of productivity when working with lots of files split in many locations.
+You should think of a library as a virtual collection of folders on your system.
+It is virtual because it does not exist as a real folder.
+A library is a reference to one or more folders on your computer and the files found inside those folders.
+For example, you can have documents stored in multiple locations like your Documents folder, on the desktop and some other locations.
+You can have a Documents library which references all these places.
+When you open the library, you see all these folders and their contents as if they are sub-folders of the Documents library.

-Last but not least, they are used by some Windows features and apps.
-For example, in Windows 8, File History automatically backs up your libraries, so that you never lose their content.
-Windows 8 apps from the Windows Store, also prioritize libraries as the default locations for storing and working with files.
+Another significant benefit of using libraries is that Windows automatically indexes them.
+When you do a search, your libraries are part of the search index, and results are returned fast.
+Last but not least, libraries are used by some Windows features and apps.
+For example, in Windows 10 and Windows 8.1, File History automatically backs up your libraries, so that you never lose their content.
+Some apps from the Microsoft Store, also prioritize libraries as the default locations for storing and working with files.

 To summarize, here is what you get for using libraries in Windows:

 - An easier way to organize your files and folders, customized for the type of content stored inside (documents, pictures, music, videos).

 - Quick access to libraries from most programs, dialogue boxes, and windows.